 In 1994, George and his wife, Cassandra, moved to Plant City, FL.
 Since moving here, George and Cassandra have been involved with the Plant City Garden Club, the Plant City Veteran’s Memorial Park, and the United Food Bank of Plant City.

-Marsha Passmore has always lived in Plant City, and she is very proud of her hometown!
-She has been very involved in her community for many years, and will quickly tell you that it has been time well spent.
+Marsha Passmore has always lived in Plant City and loves her hometown.
+She is very involved in her community and has been for many years.
+She is quick to tell you that it is time well spent!

-Some of Marsha’s involvements in Plant City include Unity in the Community (Chairman of the Board for 3 years), Past President and Board member of the United Food Bank, serves on the City of Plant City’s Historic Resources Board, a member of the East Hillsborough Law Enforcement Association, Vice-President of the Robert W Willaford Train Museum Board, a member of the Plant City Chamber of Commerce, Co-Chairman of the Strawberry Festival Queen Exhibit, Strawberry Festival Ambassador, SF Neighborhood Village, Plant City Photo Archives Trustee, Plant City Christmas Parade, President of the Arts Council of Plant City, a member of the South Florida Baptist Hospital’s Diamonds & Denim committee, Bruton Memorial Library Foundation, First United Methodist Church, to name a few.
+Some of Marsha’s involvements include Unity in the Community (Chairman of the Board for 3 years), Past President and current Board member of the United Food Bank, members of the City of Plant City’s Historic Resources Board, a member of the East Hillsborough Law Enforcement Appreciation Association, Vice-President of the Robert Willaford Train Museum, President of the Arts Council of Plant City, member of the PC Chamber of Commerce, Co-Chairman of the Florida Strawberry Festival Queen Exhibit, Member of the committee for the Florida Strawberry Festival History Center, Strawberry Festival Ambassador Co-Captain, Strawberry Festival Neighborhood Village, Plant City Photo Archives Trustee, Plant City Christmas Parade, a member of the South Florida Baptist Hospital Diamonds & Denim committee, Bruton Memorial Library Foundation, First United Methodist Church, former Trustee, to name a few.

-Marsha is a retired General Motors Accountant after 22 years of service.
-She has a degree in Marketing and Human Resource Management from Saint Leo College, now a University, and General Motors School of Accounting.
+Marsha holds a degree in Marketing and Human Resource Management from St. Leo College, now a university, and General Motors Accounting School.

 Jon was born and raised in Plant City, Florida.
 After graduating from Florida Southern College with a Bachelor of Science degree he joined his family business, Poppell Insurance where he has worked for 27 years.
 Jon is a member of the Plant City Rotary Club, associate director for the Plant City Strawberry Festival and is currently the Treasurer for the United Food Bank of Plant City.